New Delhi minus the 'belly'

 New Delhi’s T3 lays claim to be the eighth largest terminal in the world with 89 travelators, 31 escalators, a 6,400m conveyor belt to handle 12,800 bags an hour and a hi-tech baggage handling system with explosives detection technology.

 This is music for pin-striper ears, though the immigration hall is a tad narrow and fills up fast.
-Come departure time there’s all the usual fuss with stamping cabin baggage tags at the security counter.
-The fact that airside is a sterile zone counts not a whit and passengers arriving at their distant gates sans security stamp will have to trek back almost a kilometre.
+Come departure time, the mystifying fuss with stamping cabin baggage tags at security has thankfully been dispensed with.
+The fact that airside is a sterile zone counted not a whit and passengers arriving at their distant gates sans security stamp had to trek back almost a kilometre.
+This is a welcome relief.
 Bear in mind that the security check at Delhi is one of the slowest anywhere in the world and this does, at peak times, sorely let down an otherwise decent facility.
 Everyone gets a pat down so brace for it - separate lines for women, of course.
+Water bottles - sealed or open - seem to pose no issue here.

 The premium lounge, shared by several airlines, is small and cramped – at times standing room only – with three alluring iMacs that are devilishly difficult to get on to as you needed to borrow the wireless keyboard, surrender your boarding pass as a security deposit, and then wrestle with log-in passwords.
 With your back to the seating area, everyone can then share your private, blushing Facebook moment.
 Access has improved modestly.